novaardiansyah/react-movie-apps/README.md

 you can see the results of this repo through a <a href="https://netflix-clone-v1-ec37d.web.app/">live demo</a>, hopefully you like it.

+it may take longer to demonstrate the website the first time, please be patient and it will all show up soon.

 ### Status

 <p>